DIDSR/DIDSR-TiGER/Segmentation/README.md

 7) Shuffle the patches using a fixed RandomState..
 8) Find the calss imbalance between the 3 classes.
 This will result in a class weight of [1.6,1,0.76].
 This class weight  will be used in the dice loss function.

 The basic segmentation model we developed was U-Net with an InceptionV3 backend, which uses ImageNet pretrained weights to initialize its weights and biases.
 We also rescaled the RGB values of the training patches mapping the range [0, 255] to [-1, 1].
 We added a Dropout layer with the rate of 0.4 before an output SoftMax layer to avoid overfitting.

+## Training
-A compound loss function of Dice Loss and Categorical Focal Loss is used in model training.
-ADAM was chosen as the optimizer with a fixed learning rate of 0.0001.
+**Loss:**  a compound loss function of Dice Loss and Categorical Focal Loss is used in model training.
-Loss = dice_loss(class_weights)+focal_loss.
+> Loss = dice_loss(class_weights)+focal_loss.
+**Optimizer:** ADAM (learning rate = 0.0001)

 Training Intersection over Union (IOU) for 30 epochs: